awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 A layered architecture organizes stacks into multiple horizontal layers that build on top of one another, where each layer has a dependency on the layer directly below it\.
 You can have one or more stacks in each layer, but within each layer, your stacks should have AWS resources with similar lifecycles and ownership\.

 With a service\-oriented architecture, you can organize big business problems into manageable parts\.
 Each of these parts is a service that has a clearly defined purpose and represents a self\-contained unit of functionality\.
 You can map these services to a stack, where each stack has its own lifecycle and owners\.
-All of these services \(stacks\) can be wired together so that they can interact with one another\.
+These services \(stacks\) can be wired together so that they can interact with one another\.

 ## Use cross\-stack references to export shared resources<a name="cross-stack"></a>